Thursday 8 December, 2016

 Cancer Council Victoria ( CCV) is a not for profit company limited by guarantee.
 CCV is required to comply with the following laws when collecting, holding, using and disclosing personal information, including sensitive and health information: Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles in that Act ( APPs), the Health Records Act 2001 (Vic) ( Health Records Act) and the Health Privacy Principles ( HPPs) in that Act.

 We are committed to protecting personal and health information in accordance with these laws:

-in providing support and advice services to persons with cancer, their families and the community, carrying out cancer research, conducting fundraising and advocacy activities (Services); and
+in providing support and advice services to persons with cancer, their families, health professionals, and the community, carrying out cancer research, conducting fundraising and advocacy activities ( Services); and

 2.1 What is personal information?

 Personal information is information or an opinion, whether it is true or not, about an individual whose identity is apparent, or can be reasonably ascertained, from that information or opinion.

 Sensitive information is a subset of personal information which is afforded a higher level of protection under the APPs.
 This includes information which relates to an individual's race or ethnic origin, political opinions or memberships of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association or union, sexual preferences or practices, criminal record, health information, genetic information that is not otherwise health information about an individual and biometric information.
 Our collection, use and disclosure of personal information, including sensitive information, will comply with the APPs.